Top Interpersonal Skills for Job Seekers: A Job-Seeker’s Guide

 How to highlight your interpersonal skills on a resume

-Emphasizing relevant interpersonal skills in your resume summary is a great way to grab potential employers’ attention right away.
+Emphasizing relevant interpersonal skills in your resume summary or objective statement is a great way to grab potential employers’ attention immediately.

 Examples of interpersonal skills in a resume summary: